 The Coalition is a one-of-a-kind organization, bringing a wide variety of voices together to support and advocate for a government program that we agree is critical to the health and well-being of all Washingtonians.

-Our network of 280+ member organizations and over 4,000 individual advocates and donors, represent a broad spectrum from anglers to environmentalists, soccer moms to avid hikers, and from small farm owners to big business.
+Our network of hundreds of member organizations and thousands of individual advocates and donors, represent a broad spectrum from anglers to environmentalists, soccer moms to avid hikers, and from small farm owners to big business.
 It is rare to get such disparate groups to agree on something, but the Coalition does just that—building consensus around the importance of public funding for the treasured landscapes, parks, farms, trails, and habitat we all love and depend on.

 How is the Coalition funded?